csinva/csinva.github.io/_notes/ml/unsupervised.md

 - NMF - $\min_{D \geq 0, A \geq 0} \|\|X-DA\|\|_F^2$
   - SEQNMF
-- ICA
-  - remove correlations and higher order dependence
-  - all components are equally important
-  - like PCA, but instead of the dot product between components being 0, the mutual info between components is 0
-  - goals
-    - minimize statistical dependence between components
-    - maximize information transferred in a network of non-linear units
-    - uses information theoretic unsupervised learning rules for neural networks
-  - problem - doesn't rank features for us
 - LDA/QDA - finds basis that separates classes
   - reduced to axes which separate classes (perpendicular to the boundaries)
 - K-means - can be viewed as a linear decomposition